andresuarezz26/newrev.io/README.md

 Once the installation is complete, you will have two new commands (`newrev-client` and `newrev-run`) available in your terminal.

 1. **Run the Backend**:
-   Open another NEW terminal window and:
+   Open a terminal window and:

    Navigate to the root of the GitHub project you want newrev to work on:
    ```bash